Enrico Giovannini: Minister of Labour

-After the government
+After the Letta's government: the Italian Alliance for Sustainable Development (ASviS)

 After the fall of Letta's government, Giovannini returned to his academic career.
 He is currently co-chair of the "Independent Expert Advisory Group on the Data Revolution for Sustainable Development", established by the Secretary General of the United Nations, co-chair of the Statistical Advisory Panel for the Human Development Report of the United Nations and co-chair, along with Joseph Stiglitz, of the Strategic Forum on the measurement of well-being, joint initiative of the International Statistical Institute and of the International Economic Association.

 Giovannini serves also as chair of the Advisory Boards of European Projects E-Frame and Web-COSI, member of the High-Level Expert Group on the Measurement of Economic Performance and Social Progress established by the OECD, member of the Council of the International Statistical Institute (ISI), member of the "Commission Economique de la Nation" of the French Government, as well as member of the Board of the "Agnelli Foundation", of the "Enel Foundation", of the "Aurelio Peccei Foundation", of the "Save the Children – Italy", of the "WWF – Italy".

 During these years he became a strong advocate of sustainable development and green economy, on which we wrote many articles and books.
+In October 2015, he proposed creating the Italian Alliance for Sustainable Development (ASviS) with the UNIPOLIS Foundation and the University of Rome "Tor Vergata."
+Officially established on February 3, 2016, ASviS aims to raise awareness and mobilize efforts in Italy to achieve the Sustainable Development Goals.
+The Alliance unites over 220 key organizations, including business and trade unions, civil society networks focused on specific SDGs (e.g., health, education, environment), local public administrations, universities, research centers, cultural and media associations, foundations, and Italian members of international SDG networks.

-Minister of Infrastructure and Mobility
+Minister of Infrastructure and Sustainable Mobility

 In February 2021, in the midst of the COVID-19 pandemic, the former President of the European Central Bank, Mario Draghi, was invited by Italian President Sergio Mattarella to form a government of national unity, following the resignation of Giuseppe Conte.

-On 13 February, Enrico Giovannini was appointed Minister of Sustainable Infrastructure and Mobility.
+On 13 February, Enrico Giovannini was appointed Minister of Infrastructure and Mobility, a position he held until October 22, 2022.
+At his proposal, on February 26, 2021, the Ministry was renamed the Ministry of Infrastructure and Sustainable Mobility, following approval by the Council of Ministers.
+This renaming was intended to signal a paradigm shift, strongly emphasizing a focus on sustainability and aligning fully with the development vision promoted by European policies and the principles of the Next Generation EU.